redecentralize/alternative-internet/README.md

 ## Identity

 * [Affinidi](https://www.affinidi.com) provides building blocks to create portable, interoperable, decentralized identity and verifiable claims and credentials
+* [Handshake](https://handshake.org) is network for decentralized naming and certificate authority, which purposes replacement to old and centralized DNS system in fully decentralized way.

 ## Messaging